-- 3.3.3 The GDP shall describe volume supply by operating area, source and tenure, road standards and construction schedule, and reclamation activities.
+- 3.3.3 The GDP shall describe volume supply by compartment, source and tenure, road standards and construction schedule, and reclamation activities.
 The plan is a notification to Alberta of proposed activities and exceptions (see 3.3.2) to guide future regulatory activities.
 Other forest operators affected by the GDP must acknowledge receipt of the GDP in writing (email is acceptable) before approval (see section 5.1.1).
 It is expected that there will be substantial discussion to resolve significant issues with Alberta before the AOP is submitted for approval.
-It is the responsibility of the operator to ensure that total volume harvested does not exceed that allowed in their tenure document. - 3.3.4 When a major change in a company's general development strategy is proposed after the GDP is received, a revision may be requested by Alberta where the change may affect issuance of dispositions, the orderly review of AOPs, or integration with other forest operators. - 3.3.5 The GDP consists of the following: - 1.
-Schedules with the following information: - a) the operating areas to be harvested each year of the next five-year period; - b) timber production summary table for all dispositions (by year); - c) Class I, II and III road developments showing planning and construction time lines and the status of DLO applications; - d) all roads that are to be monitored, and all outstanding and anticipated reclamation work related to DLO road and stream crossings; - e) a brief description of potential issues arising from the proposed harvest activities that have been identified through discussions with Alberta or other known resource users; - f) proposed and actual volumes in satellite yards; - g) a description of variances ( as per section 4.1) from the SHS and FMP longterm corridor plan supported by documentation; and - 2.
-A map or maps (of appropriate scale) that show the following: - a) the mill site location;
+It is the responsibility of the operator to ensure that an over-cut exceeding that allowed in their tenure document is not exceeded. (see section 5.1.1) - 3.3.4 When a major change in a company's general development strategy is proposed after the GDP is received, a revision may be requested by Alberta where the change may affect issuance of dispositions, the orderly review of AOPs, or integration with other forest operators. - 3.3.5 The GDP consists of the following: - 1.
+Schedules with the following information: - a) the areas to be harvested each year of the next five-year period; - b) timber production summary table for all dispositions (by year); - c) Class I, II and III road developments showing planning and construction time lines and the status of DLO applications; - d) all roads that are to be monitored, and all outstanding and anticipated reclamation work related to road and stream crossings; - e) a brief description of potential issues arising from the proposed harvest activities that have been identified through discussions with Alberta or other known resource users; - f) proposed and actual volumes in satellite yards; - g) a description of variances ( as per 3.3.2) from the SHS and FMP long-term corridor plan supported by documentation; and

-- b) proposed haul routes (differentiating existing roads from roads to be constructed) and primary routes to be used for reforestation access; - c) satellite yard locations; - d) the timber dispositions to be operated by compartment and operating area. - e) other important forest resource areas or facilities that could be directly affected by logging; - f) the general location of routes, dispositions and facilities where reclamation work is scheduled and where roads and watercourse crossings are to be reclaimed; and - g) as built plan (unless as provided at a later timeline as per 12.3)
+- h) as-built plan (includes harvest boundaries, road location, road percentages, etc. from the previous timber year's harvest). - 2.
+A map or maps (of appropriate scale) that show the following: - a) the mill site location; - b) proposed haul routes (differentiating existing roads from roads to be constructed) and primary routes to be used for reforestation access; - c) satellite vard locations; - d) the timber dispositions to be operated; - e) other important forest resource areas or facilities that could be directly affected by logging; and - f) the general location of routes, dispositions and facilities where reclamation work is scheduled and where roads and watercourse crossings are to be reclaimed.